F5Networks/f5-aws-cloudformation/supported/standalone/n-nic/README.md

   - F5 has created a matrix that contains all of the tagged releases of the F5 Cloud Formation Templates (CFTs) for Amazon AWS, and the corresponding BIG-IP versions, license types and throughput levels available for a specific tagged release.
 See https://github.com/F5Networks/f5-aws-cloudformation/blob/master/aws-bigip-version-matrix.md.
   - These CloudFormation templates incorporate an existing Virtual Private Cloud (VPC).
 If you would like to run a *full stack* which creates and configures the BIG-IP, the AWS infrastructure, as well as a backend webserver, see the templates located in the *learning-stacks* folder in the **experimental** directory.
   -	If you are using the *Licensing using BIG-IQ* template only:
-    - This solution only supports BIG-IQ versions 5.0 - 5.3.
+    - This solution supports the two most recent versions of BIG-IQ (see the [Version Matrix](https://github.com/F5Networks/f5-aws-cloudformation/blob/master/aws-bigip-version-matrix.md) for specific versions).
-      -	For 5.0 and 5.1, only Purchased Pool license pools are supported.
-      - For 5.2. and 5.3, only Registration Key Pools are supported.
+    -	Only Registration Key Pools are supported.
 See the [BIG-IQ documentation](https://support.f5.com/kb/en-us/products/big-iq-centralized-mgmt/manuals/product/bigiq-central-mgmt-device-5-3-0/3.html) for more detailed information on License pool types.
+    -	Your BIG-IQ system must have at least [2 NICs](https://support.f5.com/kb/en-us/products/big-iq-centralized-mgmt/manuals/product/big-iq-central-mgmt-amazon-web-services-setup-5-2-0/1.html#guid-bd42a26b-9fa6-4127-88ab-fe5ab06bd3c2).
     - You must have your BIG-IQ password (only, no other content) in a file in your S3 bucket.
 The template asks for the full path to this file.
     - We strongly recommend you set the AWS user account permissions for the S3 bucket and the object containing the BIG-IQ password to **Read, Write** only.
 Do **NOT** enable public permissions for *Any authenticated user* or *Everyone*.
+    - The templates now support BIG-IQ licensing using an [ELA](https://www.f5.com/pdf/licensing/big-ip-virtual-edition-enterprise-licensing-agreement-overview.pdf)/[CLPv2]( https://f5.com/partners/cloud-provider) pool, which enables self-licensing of BIG-IP virtual editions (VEs).

 ## Security